MIDI: System Exclusive messages

-System Exclusive (SysEx) messages send information about a synthesizer's functions, rather than performance data such as which notes are being played and how loud.
+System Exclusive (SysEx) messages send information about a synthesizer's functions, rather than performance data such as note value and loudness.
 Because they can include functionality beyond what the MIDI standard provides, they are a major reason for the flexibility and longevity of the MIDI standard.
 Manufacturers use them to create proprietary messages that control their equipment more thoroughly than the limitations of standard MIDI messages.

 The MIDI Manufacturers Association issues a unique identification number to MIDI companies.
 These are included in SysEx messages, to ensure that only the specifically addressed device responds to the message, while all others know to ignore it.
 Many instruments also include a SysEx ID setting, so a controller can address two devices of the same model independently.

-Universal System Exclusive messages are a special class of SysEx messages used for extensions to MIDI that are not intended to be exclusive to one manufacturer.
+Universal System Exclusive messages are a special class of SysEx messages for extensions to MIDI that are not exclusive to one manufacturer.

 Implementation chart

 Devices typically do not respond to every type of message defined by the MIDI specification.
 The MIDI implementation chart was standardized by the MMA as a way for users to see what specific capabilities an instrument has, and how it responds to messages.
 A populated MIDI implementation chart is usually published as part of the documentation for MIDI devices.